Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Some types of weather can trigger asthma.
 Wind spreads pollen.
 Heat traps air pollution.
 Cold air can be a trigger all by itself.
-The best way to prevent weather from triggering asthma is to make sure your child takes his or her long-term controller medication.
+The best way to prevent weather from triggering asthma is to make sure your child takes his or her long-term controller medicine.
 If cold air is a trigger, wearing a scarf over the nose and mouth when outside on cold days may help.

 Dust mites are tiny bugs that live in house dust.
 Cleaning or removing things that trap dust helps to control them.
 Start with your child’s bedroom:

 Wash all bedding and stuffed animals weekly in hot (130°F) water.